On Wednesday, Alex

 'Real concern' The confines of a car, even with the window open, is one environment in which children can be exposed to seriously dangerous concentrations of passive smoke.

-86% of the children surveyed said they would like to see smoking made illegal in the car when they are present”
+End Quote86% of the children surveyed said they would like to see smoking made illegal in the car when they are present”

-A study by Aberdeen University showed that smoking in a car exposes children to levels of smoke comparable to levels in a smoke filled pub.
+showed that smoking in a car exposes children to levels of smoke

+Smoking in indoor public spaces is now widely perceived to be an unacceptable act, whether it is in an office, pub or train.
 Should children, who have little or no influence on the actions of adults, potentially suffer a lifetime of respiratory problems, because we have chosen not to legislate to prevent smoking in the car when they are present?

 If we are willing to protect adults in the workplace, then we should protect children from passive smoking when travelling in private vehicles.